mnasikin/prifitra/README.md

-# PRIFITRA
+# 🚀 PRIFITRA

-a super simple Tools to migrate or transfer your files from old to new server
+**PRIFITRA** is a super simple tool to migrate or transfer files from an old server to a new one—without the hassle.
+Lightweight, fast, and designed for rapid deployment.

+---

-## Deployment
+## 📦 Deployment

-Here is quick start to doploy this script into your server
+Getting started is a breeze:

-1. Download or clone this repository and upload to your new server
+1. **Download or clone** this repository to your new server.
-2. Unzip the file
+2. **Unzip** the archive.
-3. You're ready to go.
+3. You're **ready to go**—no extra setup required.

+---

-## Server Requirements
+## 🔧 Server Requirements

+To run PRIFITRA smoothly, your server should support:

-- PHP 7.4 or later
+- PHP 7.4 or higher
-- cURL Enabled
+- cURL extension enabled
-- PHP JSON Extension Enabled
+- JSON extension enabled

-#### Tested On
+### ✅ Tested On

 - cPanel
-- Cyberpanel
+- CyberPanel
 - HestiaCP

-## FAQ
+---

+## ❓ Frequently Asked Questions

-#### Why this script not using SQL?
+### Why doesn’t PRIFITRA use SQL?

-Well, to be honest this script was made only to quickly transfer your files.
-If you need to setup database just to transfer or migrate 1 file, that would be troublesome.
+This tool focuses solely on quick file transfer.
+Introducing a database just to move files would complicate a process that should be fast and simple.

-#### What is the Default Password?
+### What are the default login credentials?

-You can login to PRIFITRA on your server using these login info:
+You can access PRIFITRA using:

  Username: `prifitra`
  Password: `password`